bmedici/rest-ftp-daemon/README.md

 Debian install preparation
 ------------------------------------------------------------------------------------

-This project is available as a rubygem, requires Ruby 2.3 and rubygems installed.
+This project is available as a rubygem, requires Ruby 2.2 and RubyGems installed.

 #### Using rbenv and ruby-build